mhostetter/galois/docs/basic-usage/compilation-modes.rst

 given ufunc, JIT compiles the finite field ufunc (if not already cached), and then invokes the new ufunc on the input array(s).

 There are two primary compilation modes: `"jit-lookup"` and `"jit-calculate"`.
-The supported ufunc compilation modes of a given finite field are listed in :obj:`galois.FieldClass.ufunc_modes`.
+The supported ufunc compilation modes of a given finite field are listed in :obj:`galois.FieldArrayClass.ufunc_modes`.

 .. ipython:: python